Jurisdiction overview

 How does Danish corporate tax work?

 Flat 22 percent corporate rate from 1 January 2016.
 Branches at 22 percent on Danish-source with no separate branch-profits tax.
-Pillar Two GMT applies via Lov om en ekstraskat from 31 December 2023.
+Pillar Two global minimum applies via Minimumsbeskatningsloven from 31 December 2023.
 CFC under section 32 Selskabsskatteloven; participation exemption for qualifying intra-group dividends.
 R&D super-deduction at 130 percent from 2026.
-Section 11B interest cap 30 percent EBITDA per ATAD [SC4].
+Section 11B interest cap at 30 percent EBITDA per ATAD.

 How does indirect tax work in Denmark?

 Moms standard 25 percent — Denmark is the only EU member state with a single, non-graduated standard VAT rate.
 No reduced or super-reduced rates.
-Zero rate on newspapers + standard intra-EU B2B and exports.
-Exempt: healthcare, education, financial services, insurance, real-estate (with election-to-tax).
+Zero rate on newspapers plus standard intra-EU B2B and exports.
+Exempt: healthcare, education, financial services, insurance, real estate (with election-to-tax option).
 Mandatory registration DKK 50,000.
-EU OSS applies [SC4].
+EU OSS applies for cross-border digital services.

 How is crypto taxed in Denmark?

-Skattestyrelsen treats crypto under speculation-gains framework.
-Individual disposals taxable as Personal Income under section 5 Statsskatteloven where speculative purpose; losses against other speculation gains only with limited carry-forward.
+Skattestyrelsen treats crypto under the speculation-gains framework.
+Individual disposals taxable as personal income under section 5 Statsskatteloven where speculative purpose; losses against other speculation gains only with limited carry-forward.
 Speculation-purpose test broadly construed.
-Mining and staking ordinary Personal Income on receipt at fair market value.
-Reform proposals to align with share-taxation framework pending [SC5].
+Mining and staking ordinary personal income on receipt at fair market value.
+Reform proposals to align with share-taxation framework (aktieindkomst) pending in Parliament.

 How does Denmark handle tax treaties?

-Denmark maintains roughly 80 comprehensive DTCs covering principal trading partners.
-Treaties follow OECD Model with Danish reservations — credit method generally — and technical-services source taxation.
+Denmark maintains approximately 85 comprehensive DTCs covering principal trading partners.
+Treaties follow the OECD Model with Danish reservations — credit method generally — and technical-services source taxation.
 MLI ratified; Principal Purpose Test applies to covered DTCs from 2020 onward.
 EU Parent-Subsidiary and Interest-Royalties Directives apply intra-EU.
-Section 33 Ligningsloven FTC.
-Combined Nordic agreements supplement [SC5].
+Section 33 Ligningsloven provides foreign-tax-credit relief.
+The combined Nordic Tax Treaty supplements.

 Find a tax pro in Denmark